liferay/liferay-frontend-projects/projects/js-toolkit/packages/liferay-cli/README.md

 This project hosts the Liferay JS Toolkit CLI Tool.

-Inspired by other frameworks, like React, Angular, or Vue.js, the Liferay JS Toolkit is providing a unifying CLI tool to invoke all implemented features, like project generation, build, deployment, etc.
+Inspired by other frameworks, like React, Angular, or Vue.js, the Liferay JS Toolkit provides a CLI tool to invoke all implemented features, like project generation, build, deployment, etc.

 > 👀 Note that this tool still uses the JS Toolkit under the hood, so please
 > refer to